choojs/nanocomponent/README.md

 __Must be implemented.__ Component specific render function.
 Optionally cache argument values here.
 Run anything here that needs to run along side node rendering.
 Must return a DOMNode.
 Use `beforerender` to run code after `createElement` when the component is unmounted.
 Previously named `_render`.
-Arguments that passed to `render` are passed to `createElement`.
+Arguments passed to `render` are passed to `createElement`.
 Elements returned from `createElement` must always return the same root node type.

 ### `Boolean = Nanocomponent.prototype.update([arguments…])`
 __Must be implemented.__ Return a boolean to determine if